tytydraco/yessleep/out/Stay_on_the_Elevated_Highway.md

 &#x200B;

 I hesitate for about a second, but then I immediately set out to get the bucket off of the dog's head right away.
 I hesitated because there were news reports of stray dogs with rabies in the area.
-I didn't want that fear to stop me from helping this poor dog.
+But even then, I didn't want that fear to stop me from helping this poor dog.

 &#x200B;